Solar X-ray Imager

-Solar X-ray Imager (SXI) are full-disc X-ray instruments observing the Sun aboard GOES satellites.
+Solar X-ray Imagers (SXI) are full-disc X-ray instruments observing the Sun aboard GOES satellites.
 The SXI on GOES 12 was the first of its kind and allows the U.S. NOAA to better monitor and predict space weather.

 Operation

-The Solar X-ray Imager aboard the GOES 12, GOES 13, GOES 14, and GOES 15 NOAA weather satellites is used for early detection of solar flares, coronal mass ejections (CMEs), and space phenomena that impact human spaceflight and military and commercial satellite communications.
+The Solar X-ray Imagers aboard the GOES 12, GOES 13, GOES 14, and GOES 15 NOAA weather satellites are used for early detection of solar flares, coronal mass ejections (CMEs), and space phenomena that impact human spaceflight and military and commercial satellite communications.
 The Solar X-ray Imager was the first X-ray telescope to take a "full-disk" image of the Sun, providing forecasters with the ability to detect solar storms and real-time solar forecasting by the Space Weather Prediction Center (SWPC).